-Camera Calibration#
+Camera and Robot Calibration#

 Tip

-Why calibration is necessary#
+Why is calibration necessary?#

-Types of optical distortion#
+Types of optical distortions#

-Types of optical distortion
+Types of optical distortions

 Step 1: Calibration grid#